osmoscraft/osmosmemo/README.md

-# meta
+# Markdown Page Summary

-A chrome extension that synthesizes information about the current page
+A chrome extension that summarizes the current page in a markdown snippet